rishavmukherji/docs-1/docs/reference/neynar/user.md

-# Neynar Feed API
+# Neynar User API

+`GET /v2/farcaster/user`

-This page documents how to get full user data using fid, username or wallet address.
+This page documents how to get full user profile data using fid, username or wallet address.

 The hostname is always `https://api.neynar.com`.